 Installing File Editing Tools

 7-Zip is an archive extracting software that allows us to unpackage mods that we need to install manually.
 It also allows to create our own archives that we can add to the MO2 downloads list and compress files.
 Archives exist because they compress the files stored inside them into a single file that is smaller and better suited to being sent over the web.
 During a regular mod install, MO2 unpackages mods for us so we don’t have to worry about them.
 Unfortunately some mods like SKSE64 cannot be installed this way so 7-Zip is needed.
-If you’re wondering, 7-Zip will not allow us to open BSA archives.
-Those are proprietary from Bethesda and require a different tool.

 Watch: 7-Zip Installation